 Small and unbalanced, Force Z failed to deter the invasion of British Malaya on 8th Dec.
 With no air support and limited understanding of Japanese bomber range, Phillips decided to launch a fast strike on the Kota Bharu landing site in northeast Malaya.
 On 9th Dec, Force Z was spotted by Japanese planes, forcing Phillips to discard his plan and head back south.
 But after receiving a report of a Japanese landing at Kuantan – hundreds of miles away from the nearest IJN airbase – Phillips moved to investigate.

-By the time Force Z arrived off Kuantan the next day, a strike force of 85 land-based bombers from Genzan, Kanoya, and Mihoro Air Groups had been deployed.
-Once the capital ships were spotted by a scout plane, the attacks began at 11.15 hrs.
+By the time Force Z arrived off Kuantan the next day, a strike force of 85 land-based bombers from Genzan, Kanoya, and Mihoro Air Groups had been deployed to find Force Z. Once the capital ships were spotted by a scout plane, the attacks began at 11.15 hrs.

 Sources